carloseduardorf/carloseduardorf/README.md

 <p>
     👩🏻‍💻 Software Engineering Student at FIAP University<br/>
     🎨 In love about learn constantly and creativity<br/>
-    💭 Currently learning about data analytics and PHP
+    💭 Currently learning about data analytics and React with Typescript
 </p>

 ---